- All purpose flour 1 cup

 And, you will be surprised by the way this savory delicacy rises up on baking.
 The soft and fluffed up cookie is so light in your tummy that you won’t even realize how soon these cookies vanish while you are still trying to figure out the perfect storage jar for it.

 My little one loves to top his cheddar biscuits with a drop of tomato ketchup, I like to dunk these in my favorite ranch dressing, and my husband enjoys these as such.
 Which way do you prefer to snack up on these cheesy delights??
-Do share with us.
+Do share with us this cheddar biscuits recipe.

 Preheat the oven to 200 degrees C and prepare a baking tray by lightly greasing ½ teaspoon of butter or lining with an aluminum foil.
 In a bowl, add the flour, baking powder, baking soda, salt, and black pepper powder.
 Stir the dry ingredients lightly until the mixture is well combined.